prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 This assumption by presto is done on the basis that till now all queries done by presto to any database is as a select from a single table.

 #### Proposed Solution :

-We can add a field 'table_alias' (table alias) to JdbcTableHandle.
+We can bring in a 'table alias' to uniquely identify the tables.
 This is not the table alias that the user passes in his query.
-This alias can then be used inside JdbcColumnHandle to unique identify columns and assignments This alias can then also be used in the Join conditions, predicates, filters, etc.. which will simplify the Pushdown Query that we create in Query Builder.
+This alias can then be used to unique identify columns and assignments even in the case of self joins.
+This alias can then also be used in the Join conditions, predicates, filters, etc.. which will simplify the Pushdown Query that we create in Query Builder.
 This solved the issue and we were able to push down self joins as well.

-We are currently setting this table_alias value as a randomised string in BaseJdbcClient.
-This is not a right implementation and we are planning to set it inside the JdbcJoinPushdown optimizer.
+Addition of JoinTableInfo Class:
+A new class, JoinTableInfo, has been introduced to encapsulate essential information for each join table.
+This includes:
+- A tableHandle representing the table.
+- Corresponding assignments to specify how columns are mapped.
+- Output variables associated with the table.

+Storing JoinTableInfo in JoinTableSet:
+- Within the GroupInnerJoinsByConnector, we gather a set of JoinTableInfo objects, each representing one of the join tables.
+- This set is stored in the JoinTableSet, which is an implementation of ConnectorTableHandle.

+Iterating JoinTableInfo in JdbcJoinPushdown:
+- The JdbcJoinPushdown optimizer then iterates through the JoinTableInfo objects in the set.
+- During this iteration, an alias is applied to each JdbcTableHandle and JdbcColumnHandle objects within assignments.

+Creating the New TableScanNode:
+- The updated list of ConnectorTableHandle and updated assignments are then used to construct the new TableScanNode

 ## Changes required in JdbcSplit